When I first started looking for ways to overcome my chronic anxiety, I originally didn’t think nutrition had anything to do with it.

-In addition to getting Vitamin C from fruits and vegetables, I take at least 1 gram of this Vitamin C every day.
+In addiction to getting Vitamin C from fruits and vegetables, I take at least 500 mg of Vitamin C every day.

-I’ve experimented with taking up to 10 grams daily, and it helped me manage anxiety, but that’s not necessary unless you find it really helps you.
+I’ve tried taking up to 10 grams of Vitamin C daily, and it helped me manage anxiety.
+But you don’t need to do that regularly unless you find it really helps you.